(Article by Anne Dorko, who’s finally going for her dreams and sharing the dirty details with us!)

 At the end of the day this, is a high risk/high reward type of situation.
 We may end up crashing and burning on the financial side of things, but I think that you can’t do what you really want until you’re willing to put everything on the line to achieve it.
 That alone makes it worth it to me.
 Because whatever happens, I know that I did everything in my power to do things the way I think they should be done.

 Anne Dorko is a do-everything, take-life-by-the-horns, big-idea kinda gal (you just can’t put her in a box).
-Her professional side involves helping small business owners get their businesses online (started at this one site, but is currently moving to this other site).
+Her professional side involves helping small business owners get their businesses online.
 Her… less professional side involves posting awesome videos and sharing her thoughts in 140 characters or less.